 Fountain of the Dragon in Villa D' Este

-Here, too, are the objects of Hercules' affections, if you simply look for them.
-The proverbial fork in the road is in fact a fork in the grotto stair-path.
+Here, if you simply look for them, you can also find the objects of Hercules' affections.
+The proverbial fork in the road is, in fact, a fork in the grotto stair-path.
 One road leads to Venus, the other to Diana.

 And who can resist any place called the Avenue of the Hundred Fountains?
 This ancient pathway at Villa d'Este was a glorious confluence of stone and water, leading visitors toward the famous Fountain of Tivoli.
-In its day, its fabulous hand-carved fountainheads -- of sailing ships, classic Grecian urns and animal heads designed to evoke awe and dread -- lined both sides of the avenue.
+In its day, its fabulous hand-carved fountainheads – of sailing ships, classic Grecian urns and animal heads, all designed to evoke awe and dread – lined both sides of the avenue.
 Their waterspouts were intended to represent a symbolic stream of water, a convergence of three Italian rivers that flowered collectively into the nearby, life-nourishing Tiber.